bartkl/bartkl.github.io/content/📰 Blogs/A Developer's Guide New Version.md

 > [!definition] Definition
 >
-> A **conceptual (data) model**[^1] is a model of a domain in which concepts and relations between them are described with the intent of conveying the semantics of the data.
+> A **conceptual (data) model**[^1] is a model of a domain in which concepts and the relations between them that exist in the domain are described.
+>
+> The purpose of conceptual models is to describe the semantics of the data with varying levels of detail depending.
 >
 > It is a model of the **semantics** of your data, independent of use case, applications and technology.